 It is extremely difficult to get rid of spores completely.
 We can, however, reduce their numbers by controlling mould growth in our houses or offices.
 Mould growth is associated with moisture problem as a result of flooding, leaks in roofs or plumbing and condensation in case of poor ventilation or inadequate insulation.
 The key to controlling mould growth is keeping our houses or offices dry by maintaining low relative humidity (below 70%) thus eliminating or slowing the growth of most mould species.
 Any water leakage should be repaired immediately and the water dried out within 48 hours.
 Constant monitoring for mould growth in the kitchen, bathrooms, window frames, carpets and baseboards is recommended.
 The earlier the mould is discovered the cheaper and easier it is to get rid of the problem.

 What should you do if you notice mould growing in your house or office?

 Do not panic!
 Seek professional advice.
 Not all moulds are dangerous to health, but no mould should be allowed to grow in our dwellings.
 Also the health effects of indoor moulds depend on the amount of mould one has been exposed to, length of time of exposure, the types of moulds present and individual’s resistance.
 Therefore, presence of mould does not necessarily mean the occupants have been affected.

 People have come to believe that black moulds are the most dangerous.

 The truth is, colour does not determine whether a mould is of health concern or not.
 To know whether a mould is dangerous or not requires the mould to be identified by a qualified mycologist.

-Should you have a question on Aspergillus species please send your question to My Question.
+Should you have a question concerning moulds, please send your question to us at My Question.